Moorea Travel Guide

 Where To Stay In Moorea?

-Moorea is one of the most visited islands in French Polynesia and as such, it offers a wide range of accommodations to suit all budgets.
+Moorea is one of the most visited islands in French Polynesia.
+As such, it offers a wide range of accommodations to suit all budgets.
 If you’re not planning to stay at a resort, it is highly recommended to book well in advance to avoid having to settle for a place without much value for money (and there are those as well in Moorea).
-This is especially true during the high season (June-September) and local school holidays.
+This is especially true during the high season (June-October) and local school holidays.

 The best part of the island to base yourself at is somewhere between Haapiti and Papetoai.
 Here, the lagoon is wide and the sunsets are to die for.
 Avoid the south end of the island as it lacks any major attractions or dining options.
-Here’s a list of all Moorea accommodations which you can book online.
+Here’s a list of all Moorea accommodations that you can book online via Booking.com

-Pensions: there’s a large selection of pensions and beach lodges in the prime areas of the island.
+There’s a large selection of pensions (bed & breakfasts) and beach lodges in the prime areas of the island.
 Pensions range from simple accommodation to pampering “boutique” style lodgings.
 My top recommendations include Moorea Beach Lodge, Moorea Island Beach, Moorea Green Lodge, Pension Poerani, and the family-friendly Linareva Resort (not actually a resort).
-Unlike pensions on other islands, most of Moorea’s pensions do not offer half-board stays so you’ll need to go out for dinner.
+Unlike pensions on other islands, most of Moorea’s pensions do not offer half-board stays, so you’ll need to go out for dinner.

-Hotels: this rare category is somewhere between a resort and a pension in terms of offered services.
+This rare category (in French Polynesia) is somewhere between a resort and a pension in terms of offered services.
 In Moorea, the Hotel les Tipaniers is the best choice.
 It’s popular with families and lies on arguably the best public beach on the island.
 It has a beach restaurant, a dive center, and boat rental.
 The twin islets (motu) are just a short kayak paddle away.
 The beach is great for swimming, snorkeling, and kitesurfing.
-Another option is Hotel Hibiscus which offers both garden bungalows as hotel-style rooms.
+Another option is Hotel Hibiscus which offers both garden bungalows and hotel-style rooms.
+The recently-opened Cook’s Bay Hotel offers a different flavor, being located in the heart of one of the island’s deep bays.

-Camping & Backpacker: there’s a growing number of establishments that offer dorm room stays for backpackers in Moorea.
+There’s a growing number of establishments that offer dorm room stays for backpackers in Moorea.
 Check out the dorm room at Pension Motu Iti, ideally located between the two bays.
 Another option is at Camping Nelson, both for dorm room stays and for pitching a tent.
-This place is slightly out of date but there are lots of dining and grocery options nearby.
+This place is slightly out of date, but there are lots of dining and grocery options nearby.

 Facts & Brief History